Making learning accessible for every student

 SMART Audio classroom amplification system

-The SMART Audio system helps students with additional learning needs
+The SMART Audio system helps students with special needs

 - Focus on lessons and not the ambient noise of the classroom